ejensODU/PADS25_DDA_artifacts/README.md

 ## ACM SIGSIM-PADS 25 (2025)

-This repository contains the artifacts for our paper "Out of Order and Causally Correct: Ready-Event Discovery through Data-Dependence Analysis" presented at ACM SIGSIM-PADS 25.
+This repository contains the reproducibility artifact for our paper "Out of Order and Causally Correct: Ready-Event Discovery through Data-Dependence Analysis" presented at ACM SIGSIM-PADS 25.

+## Abstract

+Data-dependence analysis can identify causally-unordered events in a pending event set.
+The execution of these events is independent from all other scheduled events, making them ready for execution.
+These events can be executed out of order or in parallel.
+This approach may find and utilize more parallelism than spatial-decomposition parallelization methods, which are limited by the number of subdomains and by synchronization methods.
+This work provides formal definitions that use data-dependence analysis to find causally-unordered events and uses these definitions to measure parallelism in several discrete-event simulation models.
+A variant of the event-graph formalism is proposed, which assists with identifying ready events, by more clearly visualizing data dependencies between event types.
+Data dependencies between two event types may be direct or indirect, where the latter case considers the scheduling of intermediate events.
+Data dependencies and scheduling dependencies in a discrete-event simulation model are used to define time-interval limits that support the identification of events that are ready for execution.
+Experimental results from serial simulation testing demonstrate the availability of numerous events that are ready for execution, depending on model characteristics.
+The mean size of the ready-event set varies from about 1.5 to 110 for the tested models, depending on the model type, the size of the model, and delay distribution parameters.
+These findings support future work to develop a parallel capability to dynamically identify and execute ready events in a multi-threaded environment.

 ## Setup with Docker